Commercial and non-profit day care centres

 Photo: CC BY 3.0

-Choosing the right daycare centre can be difficult
+Choosing the right day care centre can be difficult

-The relevant studies show that it makes sense to use daycare.
-Children can benefit from it, that is now virtually undisputed."
-Parental decisions in favour of or against child daycare are presented in a variety of ways in research.
+“The relevant studies show that it makes sense to use day care.
+Children can benefit from it, that is now virtually undisputed.”
+Parental decisions in favour of or against child day care are presented in a variety of ways in research.
 The reasons in favour or against range from ignorance to different access to economic, socio-cultural and linguistic resources.
-"And with regard to the commercial segment, whether you can afford such a facility naturally depends very much on your financial means," continues Mader, "the costs for a commercial place are up to four times as high as for a place in a comparable non-profit organisation.
-That can go up to 1,600 euros per month."
+“And with regard to the commercial segment, whether you can afford such a facility naturally depends very much on your financial means,” Mader continues, “the costs for a commercial place are up to four times as high as for a place in a comparable non-profit organisation.
+The sum can go up to 1,600 euros per month.”

 The facilities’ offerings vary

-You might think that parents have more to say where they are the payers and the principle of the customer is king applies.
-But this was not the case in Mader's study.
-"In the non-profit organisation that I also looked at, parents were very close to the running of the facility.
-In addition, for example, all non-profit organisations have a parents' council, i.e. there is a political co-determination body.
+As a result, you might think now that parents have more to say where they are the payers and the principle of the customer is king applies.
+But this was not the case in Mader’s study. ”I looked at some non-profit-organisations where parents were very close to the running of the facility.
+In addition, all non-profit organisations, for example, have a parents’ council, i.e., there is a political co-determination body.
 As a collective voice, this is something significant.
-That didn't exist in the commercial centre.
-And these collectivisation processes within parenthood, I would say, also played a role for the parents.
+In the commercial centre the situation is different.
+And parents also considered these collectivisation processes within parenthood important, I would say, .
 The non-profit organisation was located in a social hotspot.
 There were unemployed parents who were able to spend time at the centre.
-They accompanied groups, for example, and became part of everyday life at the centre, which sometimes resulted in very close personal relationships."
-The situation is different in commercial centres, where the customer-provider relationship is always latently relevant and also has an impact on the interaction.
+They accompanied groups, for example, and became part of everyday life at the centre, which sometimes resulted in very close personal relationships.”
+In commercial centre, the situation is different.
+The customer-provider relationship is always latently relevant there and also has an impact on the interaction.
 The customer pays a lot and also expects a lot.
-"This leads to economically or commercially motivated cost-benefit calculations.
-This takes a relationship to another level and also leads to emotional distancing."
+“These conditions lead to economically or commercially motivated cost-benefit calculations. and take a relationship to another level.
+It also leads to emotional distancing.”

 Photo: Pixabay

-The daycare centre is a socio-educational space
+The day-care centre is a socio-educational space

-"The daycare centre is more than just a place for early educational work, it is a place that is not just about education," Mader states unequivocally.
-"Daycare centres are also social, personal service providers that are not officially part of the education system.
+“The day-care centre is more than just a place for early educational work, it is a place that is not just about education,” Mader states unequivocally.
+“Day-care centres are also social, personal service providers that are not officially part of the education system.
 In addition to education, care and upbringing are also key tasks there.
 Increasingly, it is also a question of child protection and social support.
-In practice, this can be seen in the form of parent education programmes, daycare social work or family centres, especially with regard to social inequalities."
+In practice, this can be seen in the form of parent education programmes, day-care social work or family centres, especially with regard to social inequalities.”

 First point of contact: youth welfare office